TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

 Or you can use your personal referral link to invite

 Shipping &.
 ReturnsFree shipping is applied to orders over $100 before tax.
-International orders and all items over 5lbs. excluded.Easy ReturnsReturn to StoreBring your invoice and returnable item to your nearest U.S. Nordstrom Rack.Find Your RackReturn by MailUse our self-service Returns page to get started and return your item.Start Your ReturnNote: For items returned by mail, the return shipping fee is $5.95 for the US and $10.95 for Canada.
+International orders and all items over 5lbs. excluded.Extended Holiday Returns!Eligible purchases made 10/12–12/24/20 can be returned until 2/7/21.Return to StoreBring your invoice and eligible item(s) to your nearest U.S. Nordstrom Rack.Find Your RackReturn by MailUse our self-service Returns page to get started and return your item.Start Your ReturnNote: For items returned by mail, the return shipping fee is $5.95 for the US and $10.95 for Canada.
 The fee will automatically be deducted from your refund.To see if your item is eligible for return, check your confirmation email or Orders page.Unlock Your Exclusive RewardsTake a minute to complete your profile to view your Nordy Club status and available points.Complete My ProfileSkip for now